IBM/template-node-typescript/README.md

 kubectl create -f tekton/ -n dev
 ```

-You need to install the taks that this pipeline depends from the iteration-zero repository:
+You need to install the tasks that this pipeline depends from the iteration-zero repository:
 ```bash
 git clone https://github.com/ibm-garage-cloud/ibm-garage-iteration-zero.git
 kubectl -f ibm-garage-iteration-zero/tekton -n dev